cristian-guerrero/legion-go-tricks/README.md

 - you should see no artificial 72fps cap in games, and fps limiter should work
 - swapping to 60hz should work, and fps limiter should similarly work here
   - note that steamUI forces 144hz, you won't see 60hz in steam UI
-- **WARNING FOR THE REFRESH SLIDER: any values other than 60hz and 144hz is dangerous**, make sure to be careful when changing the screen refresh rate
+- WARNING FOR THE REFRESH SLIDER: any values other than 60hz and 144hz is dangerous, make sure to be careful when changing the screen refresh rate
+  - Update: there's now a fix for the refresh rate slider in BazziteOS, the fixes should eventually be available on NobaraOS and ChimeraOS

 4. If steps 1-3 didn't fix your 144hz, continue on to the following: